 - Pain which makes someone to have trouble sleeping and relaxing

-- Pain that is stopping you to perform daily activity or participate to normal activities
+- Pain that is stopping you to perform daily activity or take part to normal activities

 - Still experience pain despite the treatments

 Experiencing chronic pain can be both challenging emotionally, mentally and physically.
-This is why different treatments and medications are prescribed to relieve pain.
+Therefore, different treatments and medications are prescribed to relieve pain.

 Over-The-Counter (OTC) Medications

-Based on users’ real-life experiences with their medications., it turns out that most people find that OTC pain killers work very well — at least 75% of reviewers said every drug was worth it.
+Based on users’ real-life experiences with their medications., it turns out that most people find OTC pain killer’s work very well — at least 75% of reviewers said every drug was worth it.
 With factors like effectiveness and side effects put into consideration, the survey reflects how well a medication worked for each reviewer.
 There are top five (5) OTC pain relievers people refer.
-These are based on 4000 people participated in the survey.
+It based these on 4000 people took part in the survey.

 - Ibuprofen (@88%)

 Ibuprofen(Advil, Motrin) a non-steroidal anti-inflammatory drug (NSAID) that treats fever, pain and swelling.
 Ibuprofen works thirty (30) to sixty (60) minutes after intake.
-To prevent an upset stomach, it is recommended to take it with food.
-This medication is not recommended if you have existing medical condition of your kidneys.
+To prevent an upset stomach, I recommend it to take it with food.
+This medication is not recommended if you have an existing medical condition of your kidneys.

 - Aspirin/citric acid/sodium bicarbonate (@78%)

 Aspirin is a pain reliever while the sodium bicarbonate is called an antacid that fights heartburn and indigestion.
-This is not recommended for children since taking an aspirin may poison the liver specially when dosage is not controlled.
+We do not recommend this for children since taking an aspirin may poison the liver specially when dosage is not controlled.

 - Naproxen (@78%)

 A non-steroidal anti-inflammatory drug (NSAID) that treats fever, pain and swelling.
 Just like ibuprofen, it works thirty (30) to sixty (60) minutes after intake.
-To prevent an upset stomach, it is recommended to take it with food.
-This medication is not recommended if you have existing medical condition of your kidneys.
-It is recommended not to take naproxen together with aspirin.
+To prevent an upset stomach, they recommend it to take it with food.
+This medication is not recommended if you have an existing medical condition of your kidneys.
+We recommend it not to take naproxen together with aspirin.

 - Acetaminophen (@77%)